-Stanford’s statement on academic freedom was most recently adopted by the Faculty Senate in 1974.
+Stanford’s current statement on academic freedom was adopted by the Faculty Senate in 1974.
 It begins, “Stanford University's central functions of teaching, learning, research, and scholarship depend upon an atmosphere in which freedom of inquiry, thought, expression, publication and peaceable assembly are given the fullest protection.
 Expression of the widest range of viewpoints should be encouraged, free from institutional orthodoxy and from internal or external coercion.
 Further, the holding of appointments at Stanford University should in no way affect the faculty members' rights assured by the Constitution of the United State . . ."
-The complete policy statement can be found in the Research Policy Handbook Statement on Academic Freedom, and the University’s Faculty Handbook Section 4.2 Statement on Academic Freedom.
+The complete policy statement can be found in the Research Policy Handbook Statement on Academic Freedom and the Faculty Handbook Section 4.2 Statement on Academic Freedom.

 1.4 Consistent with its purposes and character, the institution demonstrates an appropriate response to the increasing diversity in society through its policies, its educational and co-curricular programs, and its administrative and organizational practices.

 The university's statement on diversity made by the provost in May 2019 continues to embody the university's commitment to advancing values of diversity.
 Regular updates and newsletters, such as this message in June 2020 by the president following the murder of George Floyd, express continued emphasis on diversity.
 Others updates can be found on the IDEAL website's news page.